joelbloch/poc-k8s/azure-setup/readme.md

     - Location
     - skus of Kubernetes nodes, Postgres database
     - etc.
-(6 - If you modified values on the azure-poc.config.json, we need to change the templates and yaml files for the POC.
+    (If you modified values on the azure-poc.config.json, we need to change the templates and yaml files for the POC.
 It will be covered by a powershell script in further deliveries of this project, but not right now, so it is better not to change anything)

 6 - Execute `1-az-setup.ps1`
         This script does everthing: create the resource group, the container registry, the kubernetes cluster, the postgres database, the fileshare, links everything.